-This page is dedicated to taijiquan and qigong teachers and students.
-They will answer the question:
+This page is dedicated to taijiquan teachers and students who answer the question:

-„What does TAICHI (TAIJI) or QIGONG mean to you and what does it give you?“
+„What does TAIJI (TAI CHI) mean to me and what does it give me personally?“

-Some of the answers may give you the reason why to start practising.
+Some of the answers might give you the reason or inspiration why to start practising yourself.

 “Taijiquan was my great love at first glance that turned into a lifelong journey.
 All aspects of Taijiquan: martial, therapeutic, meditative, energetic, inner, outer … are inseparably and harmoniously interwoven, making a perfect, harmonious whole.
 By practicing it, I faced different facets of my being, integrating them, transforming and perceiving them from the new perspective.
 Through this expansion within the shrinkage, through the experience of infinity within a clear, concrete structure, through the flow of creativity in exact, rhythmical movements, through the harmonious pulsation that dissolves all the unpleasant conditions, I began to experience Taijiquan as something alive, as a Life itself.

 In working with people, the direct effects such as improvement of physical health and emotional balance are important to me, but also the long-term influence of Taijiquan on dissolving of personal limitations, on awakening, channeling and manifesting the human potentials into all segments of life.

 The state of harmony, fulfillment and joy is inherent to all human beings, and Tajiquan is one of the ways to return into it.